|

 The Vietnam War is such a pivotal event in the United States and other countries ,including Australia collective memory of the 20th century.

-How nations choose to remember their past has become much in vogue, in the area of academic historical research.
-A good case in point is how the United States is remembering the 50th anniversary of the Vietnam War.
-There is real contestation between the 'Official ' Pentagon Website and the 'Real' portrayal of the Vietnam War.
 There is some serious concerns expressed by Vietnam veterans, anti-war activists and demonstrators who claim, the Pentagon website, is painting a rose coloured and sanitised portrayal of the Vietnam conflict/war.

 Many American academics argue that the website does not rectify the complexities and disagreements at the heart of the American memory of the war.
 Their website describes in detail the bravery of the soldiers who fought in the conflict, but glosses over the broader conflict in Southeast Asia, or acknowledges the huge anti-war movement back home.
-What about the millions of Americans and other people throughout the world who opposed the war.
-Where are they located on the website?

-Throughout the duration of the war, anti-war demonstrators staged on-going and unremitting protests including student strikes, civil disobedience, sit-ins, holding up troop trains and draft-burning cards as forms of protesting.
 In addition the website of the government, says very little about the war crimes committed to the Vietnamese people, and military operations that killed substantial numbers of civilians.
 This is true about the My Lai massacre.
 No mention of how the way censorship and official propaganda works.
 It has to tell some truth to be believed.
 For example, the information about My Lai and the Pentagon Papers fails to mention the attempts by the establishment, and the Military to obscure information about the events.
+The Pentagon website fails to mention the Fulbright hearings held from 1966 to 1971 in the Senate.
+It was at these hearings that a radical John Kerry testified on behalf of the Vietnam Veterans Against the War-this is also missing from the Pentagon's website.

 The Pentagon’s official website includes links to 112 press releases of commemorative activities nationwide.
 The peace commemoration is not among them.